ParadoxBrother/SampleLandingPage/README.md

 # SampleLandingPage
-Using CSS and HTML to create a landing page
+Using CSS and HTML to create a landing page from scratch